Home → Training and Scoring Knowledge Book → Printer Friendly Version

 4.1.
 How long is the training process for Remote Readers?

 We ask that you train within your selected shift and time zone as you complete the training.
-Training is self-guided, and your training assignment email will provide you details if your training schedule is more (or less) flexible than your scoring schedule.
+Training is self-guided, and your training assignment email will provide you with details if your training schedule is more (or less) flexible than your scoring schedule.
 However, you may only train Monday through Friday, for up to 7.5 hours a day.

 The number of lessons varies with the content area, but your training schedule will provide you with enough time to complete all your assigned lessons.